GET STARTED TODAY

 PRACTICAL NURSE PROGRAM

-The Practical Nursing or LPN program, can be completed in as little as 15 months.
-The curriculum of our LPN program is specifically designed to prepare you for your career from day one.
-Plus, we have no waiting list for nursing classes or clinicals.
-We build clinicals into our LPN program so when you finish nursing studies, you are completely finished.
-Your LPN classes will integrate knowledge, principles of communication, and behavioral and biological sciences.
+The Practical Nurse program can be completed in 15 months.
+The curriculum of our Practical Nurse program is specifically designed to prepare you for your career from day one.
+Your classes will integrate knowledge, principles of communication, and behavioral and biological sciences.
 Our hands-on instructors and faculty help train you for real-world experiences.

-Upon successful completion of the LPN program, you will earn a diploma in Practical Nursing and be prepared to take the NCLEX-PN exam and become qualified for an entry-level Licensed Practical Nurse position.
-Our Nursing program is accredited by the National League for Nursing Commission for Nursing Education Accreditation (NLN CNEA).
+Upon successful completion of the Practical Nurse program, you will have earned a diploma in Practical Nursing and should be prepared to take the NCLEX-PN® exam and entry-level practice as a Licensed Practical Nurse (LPN).

 Learn about our virtual-ATI NCLEX® ReviewReview